 We understand that your child may wish to move into private sector accommodation and there are plenty of options around the city.

 The extra responsibilities involved in living in the private sector can be stressful.
-It's worth talking about these responsibilities with your son or daughter so that they are prepared for moving out of campus accommodation.
+It's worth talking about these responsibilities with your son or daughter so that they are prepared.

 Some things to consider regarding private sector accommodation are:

 You can find detailed information about living in the private sector on our accommodation help pages.

 If your child accepts a University room for the next academic year and subsequently secures a placement or wants to go on an exchange programme, they can be released from their University accommodation if they notify Accommodation Services in accordance with their residence agreement.

 When your child returns from a placement or a year abroad they might find that many of their friends have graduated and left York.
 We would encourage students in this situation to apply for University accommodation as a continuing student.
 Our application dates are advertised on our website during the Autumn term.

 If they are returning part way through the year from an exchange visit they should email firstname.lastname@example.org or call us on +44 (0)1904 322165 for information on how to apply for University accommodation.